Oxnard (album)

-Oxnard is the third studio album by American musician Anderson .Paak.
-It was released on November 16, 2018, by 12 Tone Music, Aftermath Entertainment, and OBE.
+Oxnard is the third studio album by American singer Anderson .Paak.
+It was released on November 16, 2018, by 12Tone Music, Aftermath Entertainment, and OBE.
 The album features guest appearances from Kadhja Bonet, Norelle, Kendrick Lamar, Sonyae Elise, Dr. Dre, Cocoa Sarai, Pusha T, Snoop Dogg, The Last Artful, Dodgr, J. Cole, Q-Tip, and BJ the Chicago Kid.

 Oxnard was supported by two singles: "Tints" and "Who R U?"
 The album received generally positive reviews from critics, and debuted at number 11 on the US Billboard 200.

 Background and release

-Oxnard is Paak's first album released on Aftermath Entertainment and 12 Tone Music, and the last of his "beach series", following 2014's Venice and 2016's Malibu.
+Oxnard is Paak's first album released on Aftermath Entertainment and 12Tone Music, and the last of his "beach series", following 2014's Venice and 2016's Malibu.
 The album features contributions from Dr. Dre, who was heavily involved in the making of the album and served as an executive producer.
 In an interview with Rolling Stone, Paak stated, "This is the album I dreamed of making in high school, when I was listening to Jay-Z's The Blueprint, The Game's The Documentary, and Kanye West's The College Dropout."